nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Accessibility guidelines require images to be supplied with a short, descriptive text as value of the `alt` attribute of the `<img>` element.
 Suppliers are not required to provide these descriptive texts.
 If the source material is a publisher file that includes alt-texts, these must, however, be preserved.
 For images that do not already have an alt-text, the supplier should use one of the following generic values:

-- `photo` – for photographs
+- `Photo.` – for photographs
-- `illustration` – for illustrations
+- `Illustration.` – for illustrations
-- `figure` – for schematic images, graphs, diagrams, scientific models etc.
+- `Figure.` – for schematic images, graphs, diagrams, scientific models etc.
-- `symbol` – for icons, signs, inline images etc.
+- `Symbol.` – for icons, signs, inline images etc.
-- `map` – for maps
+- `Map.` – for maps
-- `drawing` – for drawings
+- `Drawing.` – for drawings
-- `comic` – for comic strips and panels
+- `Comic.` – for comic strips and panels
-- `logo` – for logos
+- `Logo.` – for logos

 Section 5.2.3 of this document contains language specific alt-text values.